Syed Shahid Hakim

-Syed Shahid Hakim (23 June 1939 – 22 August 2021) was an Indian footballer, manager and FIFA official & Football Referee.
+Syed Shahid Hakim (23 June 1939 – 22 August 2021) was an Indian footballer, football manager, FIFA official and referee.
 Hakim also acted as assistant manager of India national team during the 1980s.
 He was awarded by the prestigious Dhyan Chand Award in 2017 for his contributions to the sport.

 Playing career

 Hakim was the member of the last India national football team played in the 1960 Rome Olympics.
 He served as the Regional Director of Sports Authority of India.
 He played in the position of half-back.
 Hakim was an international referee with FIFA badge holder.

-In club football, Hakim appeared with Hyderabad City Police FC, then one of the strongest sides in Indian football.
+In club football, Hakim appeared with Hyderabad City Police, then one of the strongest sides in Indian club football.

 Post-playing career

 After retiring from football, Hakim became FIFA badge holder international referee, and officiated matches of Asian Club Championship, and the 1988 AFC Asian Cup in Qatar.

-He was also worked as pilot, having served as Squadron Leader of the Indian Air Force.
+He also worked as pilot, having served as Squadron Leader of the Indian Air Force.
 Hakim later appointed regional director of Sports Authority of India (SAI).
 He also went on to serve as "project director in charge of scouting" before the beginning of 2017 FIFA U-17 World Cup in India.